 The 2007 Mt.
 Veeder Cabernet Sauvignon (Le Roi Soleil) is blended with 3% Merlot.
 Yannick is a managing partner in a small production French cooperage and uses barrels from his cooper to age this wine.
 The fruit is sourced from the same Mt Veeder vineyard as the Chardonnay.
 This is a dark wine in the glass with a ripe aromatic bouquet showing cassis, cherry liqueur and blackberry.
 While the bouquet showcases the fruit – it is not too ripe, rather it is more elegant in nature.
 With “mountain cab” the tannins start early – they are dry and dusty from mid palate to the finish and linger for some time.

 Their logo is a “plume” and is a tribute to D’Artagnan, a man born in Gascony in 1611 who became known as an ambassador of sorts for the Gascony lifestyle.
 A fictionalized account of his life was later presented in the book and subsequent multiple French and American movies, “The Three Musketeers”.
 This plume is their representation of a feather that D’Artagan might have worn in his cap.

 Y Rousseau will also be producing a Tannat (another varietal historically grown in South West France) from neighboring Sonoma County and Lake County further to the north.

 You can find their wines locally at Backroom Wines in the city of Napa and St. Helena Wine Merchant in downtown St. Helena.
+Y Rousseau offers tastings by appointment at their winery in a business park in Napa.
 For more information visit: www.yrousseauwines.com